Japan will take steps to guard against Olympics cyberattacks

 “Given the nature of the topic, we do not divulge those measures.”

-Additional reporting by Tetsushi Kajimoto and Makiko Yamazaki, writing by Elaine Lies; Editing by Peter Rutherford
+Additional reporting by Tetsushi Kajimoto and Makiko Yamazaki in Tokyo and Alex Marrow in Moscow, writing by Elaine Lies; Editing by Peter Rutherford, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.